 The market value of our Agency MBS continues to be positively impacted by the U.S. Federal Reserve's program to purchase \$1.25 trillion of Agency MBS during 2009.
-These governmental purchases have increased market prices of Agency MBS, thereby reducing their yield.
-As a result, we did not purchase Agency MBS during the six months ended June 30, 2009.
-Instead, we opportunistically sold 20 of our longest time-to-reset 10/1 Agency MBS, with an amortized cost of \$425.0 million, during the six months ended June 30, 2009.
-These sales, which resulted in gains of \$13.5 million, were made to decrease our sensitivity to the impact of potential increases in market interest rates in the future.
-While our primary focus remains high quality, higher coupon Agency Hybrid MBS, as part of our strategy, through MFR, we increased our investments in Senior MBS.
-These Senior MBS, which represent the senior most tranches of residential MBS, were purchased at deep discounts to face (or par) value without the use of leverage.
-From MFR's inception in November 2008 through June 30, 2009, we acquired \$340.7 million of Senior MBS at a weighted average purchase price of 51.1% of the face amount.
-At June 30, 2009, these Senior MBS had weighted average structural credit enhancement of 11.4%.
-During the three months ended June 30, 2009, we acquired Senior MBS at an aggregate cost of \$265.6 million, at an average price to par value of 51.1%.
+These governmental purchases have increased market prices of Agency MBS, thereby reducing their market yield.
+As a result, we opportunistically sold 20 of our longest time-to-reset 10/1 Agency MBS, with an amortized cost of \$425.0 million, during the nine months ended September 30, 2009, all of which were sold during the second quarter.
+These sales, which resulted in gains of \$13.5 million, decreased our sensitivity to the impact of potential increases in market interest rates in the future.

+From November 2008 through September 30, 2009, we acquired \$896.2 million of non-Agency MBS, of which \$216.6 million were determined to be part of linked transactions during the quarter ended September 30, 2009, at a weighted average purchase price of 60.1% of the face amount.
+At September 30, 2009, the MFR MBS, including the MBS that are reported as part of linked transactions, had weighted average structural credit enhancement of 10.6%.
+During the three months ended September 30, 2009, we acquired non-Agency MBS at an aggregate cost of \$555.5 million (including linked MBS) at an average price to par value of 67.4%, primarily funded with proceeds from our common stock offering and linked borrowings under repurchase agreements of \$162.6 million.

-Unlike our Agency MBS, we are exposed to credit risk in our Senior MBS portfolio.
-With respect to our Senior MBS, credit support contained in MBS deal structures provide some protection from losses, as does the discounted purchase prices which provide additional protection in the event of the return of less than 100% of par.
-We also seek to reduce credit risk on our investments through a comprehensive investment review and a selection process, which is predominantly focused on quantifying and pricing credit risk.
-We review our Senior MBS based on quantitative and qualitative analysis of the risk-adjusted returns on such investments.
-Through modeling and scenario analysis, we seek to evaluate the investment's credit risk.
-Credit risk is also monitored through our on-going asset surveillance.
-Nevertheless, unanticipated credit losses could occur which could adversely impact our operating results.
+We are exposed to credit risk in our non-Agency MBS portfolio.
+However, the credit support built into MBS deal structures is designed to provide a level of protection from potential credit losses.
+In addition, the discounted purchase prices paid on the MFR MBS provide additional insulation from credit losses in the event we receive less than 100% of par on such assets.
+We evaluate credit risk on our investments through a comprehensive selection process, which is predominantly focused on quantifying and pricing credit risk.
+We review our non-Agency MBS based on quantitative and qualitative analysis of the risk-adjusted returns on such investments.
+We evaluate each investment's credit risk through our initial modeling and scenario analysis and on-going asset surveillance.
+Nevertheless, unanticipated credit losses could occur, adversely impacting our operating results.